spenczar/avroc/docs/index.rst

 avroc: Avro schemas, compiled at runtime
 ========================================

-Avroc is a library for interacting with Avro schemas.
+Avroc is a library for reading and writing Avro data.
+It's unusual because it compiles Avro schemas into Python code during runtime.
+You pay an upfront cost once to compile a schema, but then encoding and decoding data using that schema is extremely efficient.

 .. toctree::
-   :maxdepth: 2
+   :maxdepth: 3
    :caption: Contents:

-   install
    usage
    api